-PolyOne has three reportable segments.
+PolyOne has four reportable segments.
 Previously, PolyOne had five reportable segments.
-However, as a result of the divestitures of DSS and PP&S, we have removed both as separate operating segments and their results are presented as discontinued operations.
+However, as a result of the divestiture of DSS, we have removed DSS as a separate operating segment and its results are presented as a discontinued operation.
 Historical information has been retrospectively adjusted to reflect these changes.

-The following is a description of each of our three reportable segments.
+The following is a description of each of our four reportable segments.